selirra/anarch/README.md

 I'm not responsible for any damage you *might* do to your device.
 I made this script for my personal use, but i think some people will find it quite useful, so i shared it, but i can't guarantee that it will work properly on every device.
 Make sure to read the script, don't just blindly run random scripts off the internet. :)
+If you wish to delete your archroot folder, make sure to unmount it first.

 ## Installation guide